 The best video chat apps you can download today

-Thankfully, Google finally started to address that problem with Duo — video chat software that is remarkably easy to use and actually accessible within the standard Phone app on many Android phones.
-Duo also supports a range of fun features and allows you to record and send video messages, so you can connect to friends and family, even when they're not available at the same moment in time.
+Thankfully Duo came along to address that problem, with a video chat app that is remarkably easy to use and accessible within Android's native phone app.
+What's more, Duo supports a lot of fun features, including the ability to record and send video messages that let you connect with friends and family — even if they're not available at that exact moment.

 Gamers already know Discord as a great resource for connecting with their friends over text, but did you know Discord supports video chat, too?
 Additionally, because it allows for streaming in the app itself, it's a great way to play some games with friends, by streaming one user's screen content to the rest of the group.